cw25/opencpu_service_ci_tutorial/README.md

 /ocpu/tmp/x074d9e56cf/files/DESCRIPTION
 ```

 I won't go into detail on all of these, but the basic idea is that OpenCPU captures a number of different streams of information for every request.
-The `.val` URL is the one we would use to see the results of our API call, so I'll browse to `http://localhost:8004/ocpu/tmp/x074d9e56cf/R/.val` to view the output:
+You can see the raw stdout output, the code block that was executed, the exact function call, etc. The `.val` URL is the one we would use to see the results of our API call, so I'll browse to `http://localhost:8004/ocpu/tmp/x074d9e56cf/R/.val` to view the output:

 ```
 [1] 4.428571